ionstage/jcore/README.md

   }

   onredraw() {
-    // write code for updating element
-    this.el.style.left = this.x() + 'px';
+    // write code for updating the element this.el.style.left = this.x() + 'px';
     this.el.style.top = this.y() + 'px';
     this.el.style.width = this.width() + 'px';